Celayix Home » How to develop an employee offboarding process

 In this blog post, we dive into how to develop an employee offboarding process.
 Read on to find out more!

 You’ve more than likely heard of employee onboarding.
 This is when a new employee joins your company and the HR department has a set process of bringing them up to speed with their responsibilities, company culture, and other knowledge resources they need to know to be successful in their role.
 Companies spend a lot of money on this process.
-In fact, according to SHRM, the average cost of employee onboarding is around $4,100 per new hire!
+In fact, according to SHRM, the average cost of onboarding is around $4,100 per new hire!

 Why is employee offboarding important?